-Furthermore, our securities will be prohibited from trading if our auditor cannot be fully inspected by the Public Company Accounting Oversight Board, or the PCAOB, for three consecutive years, which could be reduced to two consecutive years if the bill passed by the U.S. Senate on June 22, 2021 is passed by the U.S. House of Representatives and signed into law.
+Furthermore, our securities will be prohibited from trading if our auditor cannot be fully inspected by the Public Company Accounting Oversight Board, or the PCAOB, for three consecutive years, pursuant to the Holding Foreign Companies Accountable Act, which was enacted on December 18, 2020.
+On June 22, 2021, the U.S. Senate passed the Accelerating Holding Foreign Companies Accountable Act, which, if enacted, would reduce the time period from three to two consecutive years.
+On December 2, 2021, the SEC issued amendments to finalize the interim final rules previously adopted in March 2021 to implement the submission and disclosure requirements in the Holding Foreign Companies Accountable Act.
 On December 16, 2021, the PCAOB issued a report relaying to the SEC its determinations that the board is unable to inspect or investigate completely registered public accounting firms in mainland China and Hong Kong due to positions taken by Chinese authorities.
 Our independent registered public accounting firm, TPS Thayer, LLC, is based in the United States and it is not subject to such determinations announced by the PCAOB on December 16, 2021.
 However, if it is determined in the future that the PCAOB is unable to inspect or investigate our auditor completely, or if our future audit reports are prepared by auditors that are not completely inspected by the PCAOB, our ordinary shares may be delisted or trading in our ordinary shares may be prohibited under the Holding Foreign Companies Accountable Act.
 For more information on these risks and other risks, please refer to risks disclosed under "Item 3.D.
-Key Information-Risk Factors" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference, and "Risk Factors" in this prospectus.
+Key Information-Risk Factors" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2022, which is incorporated by reference, and "Risk Factors" in this prospectus.